In Like Flint: Production

+Coburn's fee for the film was $500,000 plus a percentage of the profits.
+Filming took place in September 1966 in Hollywood and on location in Jamaica.

 Coburn later said Gordon Douglas "really didn't direct the film" saying Robert 'Buzz' Henry (Coburn's stunt double and a stunt arranger on the film), the director of photography (William H. Daniels) and myself were really responsible for the film.
 But that was the fun of it.
 Gordon Douglas was ill or had a heart problem or some damn thing.
 Anyway, he would come on the set and say what we were doing was wonderful and so on.
 Then he would often leave the set.
 Still it was fun.
 We had a great group of team players... the studio (Fox) really didn't support us with that concept.
 The script was also never finished.
 We actually started shooting without an ending to the film.
 The ending was tacked on the picture.
 Saul was working on a different ending, but the studio just wanted us to finish the film so they could release it.
 We had to shoot fast.
 We also had a pretty good budget.
 Most of the young women in the sequel were girlfriends of the execs working at the studio.
-It was playtime for those guys...
-The studio was very surprised by the success of the sequel.
-We said we might do more Flint films if the scripts were really good and if they hired top directors.
-Although Fox wanted us to do more Flint films, it just never worked out.
-They just didn't seem to care about quality anymore."
+It was playtime for those guys."

 Our Man Flint co-screenwriter Ben Starr claimed he was asked to write the film but left after a dispute with Saul David over his salary.

-Location scenes were shot in Jamaica.

 Totty Ames, who played Simone, one of the female triumvirate, was the wife of producer Saul David.

+Locations

+Whereas in Our Man Flint Derek Flint lives in The San Remo in Manhattan, in In Like Flint he lives in the Wilshire Regent in Los Angeles.
+However, the skyline projected out the window is of Manhattan, with the DuMont Building visible in the background.
+The Fabulous Face spa in the Virgin Islands is represented by the Round Hill Hotel in Montego Bay, Jamaica.
+Interiors of the Z.O.W.I.E. facilities were filmed at the Hyperion sewage treatment plant.

 Deleted scenes

-The central plot of the film involves a missing three minutes of time.
-There were missing minutes of dialogue removed after the previews that created a dispute between Saul David and 20th Century Fox.
+Some dialogue was removed after the previews that created a dispute between Saul David and 20th Century Fox.